 TYNDALL AIR FORCE BASE, Fla. --

-The 82nd ATRS is a geographically separated unit under the 53rd Wing headquartered at Eglin Air Force Base.
+The 53rd WEG is a geographically separated unit of the 53rd Wing, headquartered at Eglin Air Force Base.